Felipe Aguilar (footballer)

-Felipe Aguilar Mendoza (born 20 January 1993) is a Colombian professional footballer who plays as a centre-back for Lanús, on loan from Brazilian club Athletico Paranaense.
+Felipe Aguilar Mendoza (born 20 January 1993) is a Colombian professional footballer who plays as a centre-back for Deportivo Cali.

 Club career

 Atlético Nacional

 Aguilar was born in Medellín, and joined Atlético Nacional's youth setup at the age of 12.
 On 23 March 2011, while still a youth, he made his first team debut by starting in a 2–0 away loss against Deportivo Rionegro, for the year's Copa Colombia.

 In January 2013, after finishing his formation, Aguilar moved to fellow Categoría Primera A side Alianza Petrolera on loan.
 He made his professional debut on 16 February, starting in a 4–0 away loss against his parent club.

 Aguilar scored his first professional goal on 10 April 2013, his team's third in a 4–0 away rout of Cúcuta Deportivo, for the national cup.
 He then became a regular starter at Alianza before returning to Nacional in January 2016.
 Initially a backup to Alexis Henríquez and Davinson Sánchez, he became a regular starter after Sánchez's departure to Ajax.